intunist/nnsvs-english-support/README.md

 Multiple dialects are included to assist in properly labeling speech.
 Please refer to "LABEL_HOWTO.txt" in the /LAB folder for more information.

+You can change the hed file in config.yaml, this is found at `/train/config.yaml`.

-NOTE: please change the value of "in_dim" in \train\conf\train\*\model\*.yaml The values should be set as follows if using "DynamiVox_English_NNSVS.hed":
+NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` The values should be set as follows if using "DynamiVox_English_NNSVS.hed":

-acoustic_conv.yaml: 496
+* acoustic_conv.yaml: 496
-acoustic_mdn.yaml: 496
+* acoustic_mdn.yaml: 496
-duration_lstm.yaml: 492
+* duration_lstm.yaml: 492
-duration_mdn.yaml: 492
+* duration_mdn.yaml: 492
-timelag_ffn.yaml: 492
+* timelag_ffn.yaml: 492
-timelag_mdn.yaml: 492
+* timelag_mdn.yaml: 492

 If you are using "DynamiVox_English_NNSVS_MINIMAL.hed", use the following values:

-acoustic_conv.yaml: 349
+* acoustic_conv.yaml: 349
-acoustic_mdn.yaml: 349
+* acoustic_mdn.yaml: 349
-duration_lstm.yaml: 345
+* duration_lstm.yaml: 345
-duration_mdn.yaml: 345
+* duration_mdn.yaml: 345
-timelag_ffn.yaml: 345
+* timelag_ffn.yaml: 345
-timelag_mdn.yaml: 345
+* timelag_mdn.yaml: 345

 Training will not work if these values are incorrect.

-A the time of writing, NNSVS doesn't support multi-syllable words in the table.
+A the time of writing, NNSVS doesn't appear to support multi-syllable words in the table.
 The UST/score will need to be written phonetically.